Yoric/yoric.github.io/content/post/thinkerbell-postmortem.md

 for Thinkerbell, in the hope that someone, somewhere, will pick some of the stuff and gives it a second life.

 Note that some of the ideas exposed here were never actually implemented.
+Project Link was cancelled while Thinkerbell was still in its infancy.

 <!--more-->